1austrartsua1/FormalConvexOpt/readme.md

 * Reveal extensions of previous proofs.
 * Allow training/developing AI models that can fully automate theorem proving.

 But ultimately, the most important reason is it’s fun!
 It is the pure intersection of math and programming!
 Have you ever written up a proof and thought, "well this feels like coding".
 There are variables, statements, functions with inputs.
 Each line follows from the previous according to fixed and precise rules.
-There are even imports: you “import” theorems from other papers, you refer to basic properties of real numbers, vector spaces, you “import” the Cauchy-Schwarz inequality.
+There are even imports: you "import" theorems from other papers, you refer to basic properties of real numbers, vector spaces, you "import" the Cauchy-Schwarz inequality.
 Math is programming, you just don’t know it.
 And as these tools become more usable, this may just be the future.